As featured on Guardian Sport

 “When he came, the great age of HSV began,” Felix Magath, a midfielder for the Hamburg side, would later remark.
 With Netzer at the helm, the sleeping giant of HSV truly awoke.
 Since the foundation of the Bundesliga in 1963, they had not won the title, their most recent win coming in 1960 when the championship was still decided as a tournament between the top two sides from each region.
 Nearly two decades without being national champions was hard on a club known as “The Dinosaur” for its long-standing prominence within German football.

-To help rectify that, Netzer brought in the drunken Yugoslav disciplinarian, Branko Zebec, as head coach for the 1978-79 season.
-This duo would oversee the arrival of players of great calibre, such as Horst Hrubesch (the “Header-Beast”) and, later, a post-Cosmos Franz Beckenbauer.
+To help rectify that, Netzer brought in the drunken Yugoslav disciplinarian, Branko Zebec, as head coach for the 1978/79 season.
+This duo would oversee the arrival of players of great calibre, including Horst Hrubesch (the “Header-Beast”) and, later, a post-Cosmos Franz Beckenbauer.
 Together, they solidified the coaching and administrative side of things.

 Seemingly the only problem Netzer couldn’t solve was the fans, for in the stands, an unsavoury element was beginning to make itself heard.
 The Aktionsfront Nationaler Sozialisten, a neo-Nazi group based in Hamburg, was founded the year Keegan came to Germany and almost immediately began to recruit among the disenchanted on the Volksparkstadion’s West Terrace.
 As a result of their presence, HSV came to represent the far-right of Hamburg, and pitched battles between the club’s fans and their left-wing counterparts were common.